Osteoarthritis Compensation Claims

-Osteoarthritis is a progressive joint condition that occurs when the cartilage around the joints breaks down and wears away.
-Bones under the cartilage then rub together.
-Over time, the rubbing causes pain, inflammation and loss of mobility particularly in the knees, hips, elbows, wrists and thumbs.
+Osteoarthritis is a progressive condition that occurs when the cartilage around the joints breaks down and wears away.
+Bones under the cartilage then rub together which, over time, causes pain, inflammation, and loss of mobility, particularly in the knees, hips, elbows, wrists, and thumbs.

-Osteoarthritis is the most common type of arthritis in the UK, and as a result many individuals who develop arthritis as a result of injury or illness may not realise what has triggered the condition.
+Osteoarthritis is the most common type of arthritis in the UK.
+Many individuals who develop arthritis as a result of injury or illness don't realise what triggered the condition.

 Osteoarthritis can be triggered by:

-- Joint trauma, such as the sudden impact received in a road traffic accident.
+- Joint trauma - e.g. a sudden impact typical in a road traffic accident.

-- Performing the same activity repeatedly at work, such as typing or operating machinery.
-Related conditions include repetitive strain injury, carpal tunnel syndrome and bursitis.
+- Performing the same activity repeatedly - e.g. typing or operating machinery.
+Related conditions include repetitive strain injury, carpal tunnel syndrome, and bursitis.

-Anyone who has developed osteoarthritis after being involved in an accident or as a result of workplace activity may be eligible to make a claim for compensation.
+If you have developed osteoarthritis after an accident, or as a result of workplace activity, you may be eligible to make a claim for compensation.

 Time limits on arthritis claims

-This time limit is usually three years, either from the date the injury occurred or the date you first learned of your injury.
+This time limit is usually three years, either from the date the injury occurred or the date of knowledge.

 In the case of osteoarthritis, the three-year limit is likely to start from the date you learned of your diagnosis and the possible cause of the injury.
-The work activity that caused the condition may have occurred many years earlier.
+The incident or activity that caused your condition may have occurred many years earlier.

-Work tasks that involve a lot of repetitive movement can lead to arthritis of the joint.
-They include:
+Work tasks that involve a lot of repetitive movement can lead to arthritis.
+These tasks include:

 - Using a vibrating tool such as a drill